Ed-Fi-Alliance-OSS/Project-Tanager/showcase/streaming/api-publisher/README.md

 > - Support for deletes
 > - Parseable log format (e.g. using Serilog or log4net)
 > - Interesting pluralizations such as "agency" --> "agencies" and "person" --> "people"
+> - Token refresh logic
+> - Assumes messages arrive in dependency order, which is not actually guaranteed.

 ## Architecture